 Turning back to the charred wagon remains, Jo stepped quietly back to it, resting a hand on the door frame, her rosary wrapped about her other hand as her fingers slid over the pearls.
 Her prayers were quiet, a simple blessing of peace for the departed.
 Green eyes slid over toward Mr. Harper, a nod was given at his suggestion.
 Sleep would be wise, even just a few hours of it, if she got any at all with her sister's snoring.
 "Of course."
 She told him, giving him a small smile.
 "Good night."
 She said before making her way back through the meadow toward the carriage.

-"Good night, ma'am," Jess replied.
+"Good night, ma'am," Shade replied.
 He watched Josephine make her way across the meadow toward the camp.
 Shaking his head, he turned back toward the wagon.
-Jess couldn't figure out why she felt she'd offended him.
+Shade couldn't figure out why she felt she'd offended him.
 He was pretty certain he'd been speaking mildly.
-Jess shrugged and grinned, "I was never that good at figurin' women," he told the wind, although in his heart he was speaking to Chance.
+Shade shrugged and grinned, "I was never that good at figurin' women," he told the wind, although in his heart he was speaking to Chance.
 "Don't worry about your little'uns, big brother, we'll take care of 'em."

 ~ Continued in part 2....~